Frequently Asked Questions

 Q: Do you see cats too?

-A: Absolutely.
-We see cats at the Animal Behavior Clinic for a variety of issues including house soiling, aggression, destructive behavior and compulsive disorders.
-While many of the treatments for cats may focus more on environmental changes at first, most cats are capable of being trained and can respond very well to behavior modification exercises too.
+A: Yes, about 15% of Animal Behavior Clinic patients are cats.
+We see cats for a variety of issues including house soiling, aggression, destructive behavior and compulsive disorders.
+While many treatments for cats may focus more on environmental changes at first, most are capable of being trained and can respond very well to behavior modification exercises, too.

 Q: What happens during an appointment?